prakashtamu/technical_test_ob/README.md

 - **Documentation**: Ensure the README.md is clear and provides all necessary instructions.
 - **Dependencies**: Include a `package.json` file listing all dependencies.
 - **Testing**: All tests should be runnable using a single command (e.g., `npm test`).
-- **Docker Compose**: Include your updated `docker-compose.yml` file with the database service added.
-Ensure that all services can be started with `docker-compose up`.
 - **Git Commits**: Make meaningful commit messages that reflect the changes made.

 ## Evaluation Criteria

 - **Functionality**: The endpoints work as specified.
   - Correct integration with the mock LLM agent.
-  - Data is correctly saved and retrieved from the database.
 - **Code Quality**: Clean, readable, and well-organized code following best practices.
   - Proper use of comments and documentation where appropriate.
 - **Error Handling**: Robust input validation and error management.